zhaoyta/libworkflow/README.md

 * Workflow execution engine
   * Action Api: This is where your code base will mostly be.
 Define a contract the action shall meet and define runtime expected configuration.
-  * Ressource Management and Scheduling Api: If you're dealing with limited resources, you can either use provided request schedulers or implement your own.
+  * Resources Management and Scheduling Api: If you're dealing with limited resources, you can either use provided request schedulers or implement your own.
   * JSON Workflow building API: Allow you to easily provide a new Workflow to execute, and customize anytime it's execution process.
 * TCP / HTTP / Internal Api interface: This allow easy triggering execution of workflow.
 * Time based request execution scheduling

 ## Why ?